kieranknowles1/selfhosting/readme.md

 # The domain name of the server.
 This must be pointing to the server's IP address.
 # IP addresses are NOT supported.
 export DOMAIN_NAME=example.com
+# NOTE: Server clusters are not supported.
+Would have to change quite a bit to support this.
+# I have no plans to support this unless I need it myself.
 export LOCAL_IP=192.168.0.123
 # Your personal email address.
 This is used for Let's Encrypt services that require an email address.
 export OWNER_EMAIL=mail@example.com